Calum09/Portfolio_example/README.md

 # Website Portfolio

-Available through GitHub Pages: https://calum09.github.io/
+The first iteration of my personal website portfolio containing my experience, work and personal projects.

-My personal website portfolio containing my experience, work and personal projects.
+This is now depreciated and is an example project

 ---